A Data-Efficient Visual-Audio Representation with Intuitive Fine-tuning for Voice-Controlled Robots: Experiments

 \subsection{Evaluation of the RL policy}

 \textbf{Evaluation metrics.} We evaluate the model with two metrics: (1) success rate (SR) and (2) the number of labels used for training (LU).
 We define SR as the percentage of successful test episodes.
-We test the learned policy for $50$ episodes for each intent.
-For the iTHOR environment, an agent succeeds if it fulfills the command.
-For the TurtleBot and Kuka environments, a successful episode happens when the agent stays close to the target mentioned in the command for a certain time period.
-We compare the label usage of a model because a command following robot deployed in the real world should require as few annotations as possible from non-experts for fine-tuning.
+We test the learned policy for $50$ episodes for each intent across multiple random seeds, and an agent succeeds if it fulfills the command.
+We compare the label usage of the models because a command following robot deployed in the real world should require as few annotations as possible from non-experts for fine-tuning.

-\textbf{Baselines and ablations.} We compare the RL performance of our method against the following baselines and ablation models.
-The first baseline, denoted as ``E2E,'' is a representative end-to-end deep RL policy for command following robots~\cite{chang2020robot}.
-E2E uses hand-tuned task-specific reward functions and requires ground-truth class labels for image and sound classification.

-The second baseline, denoted as ``VAR,'' trains an RL agent based on the output of the VAR~\cite{chang2021learning}.
-VAR utilizes triplet loss for the training and fine-tuning.
-Both our method and VAR use Eq~\ref{eq:r_t_current} for the downstream RL tasks.
-We mark a model with ``Centered (C)'' or ``Not centered (NC)''to indicate if the image and sound embeddings of the empty intent are set to the center of the hypersphere in the joint space.
-The original VAR method does not centralize the empty intent.

-The third baseline, denoted as ``ASR+NLU+RL (ANR),'' is a common modular pipeline.
-We first use an off-the-shelf automatic speech recognition (ASR) named Mozilla DeepSpeech~\cite{hannun2014deep} to transcribe the speech to text.
-We then train a learning-based natural language understanding (NLU) module to handle the noisy output from the ASR.
-For example, ``Play the music'' is sometimes transcribed as ``by the music.''
-Finally, a vision-based RL agent operates with the predicted intent from the NLU.
-Note that unlike this baseline, our method does not rely on any transcriptions or expertise to be fine-tuned.
-This baseline does not work with non-speech datasets such as NSynth.
-See Appendix~\ref{sec:asr_nlu_rl} for more facts.